luissilva1044894/Pyrez/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **Describe the bug**
-A clear and concise description of what the bug is.
+A clear and concise description of what actually happened (what the bug is).
+Include the full traceback if there was an exception.

 **To Reproduce**
-Steps to reproduce the behavior:
+If possible, include a steps to reproduce the behavior to help us identify the issue.
+This also helps check that the issue is not with your own code:
 1. Go to '...'
 2. Click on '....'
 3. Scroll down to '....'